cratekube/cratekube.github.io/integrations.md

 # Integrations

-CrateKube integrates with third party solutions to empower your development to reach heights unknown.
+Enhance and expand your application's functionality with CrateKube integrations with third party solutions.

 ## EKS